According to RDIC , 74% of all deaths in Cambodia are caused by water-borne diseases.

 The school at Koh Ker has had a well for two years, so these pits behind the school where they used to get water have been filled in and mango trees planted in the space.
-That fixed most of the problem, but still the children continued to suffer from diarrhea and other illnesses typically caused from contaminated water.
+That fixed most of the problem, but still, the children continued to suffer from diarrhea and other illnesses typically caused by contaminated water.

 We had the well water at Koh Ker tested and RDIC found E Coli in the water, so filtration of the well water became necessary.

 This kind of project is no easy task in such a remote location, but the commitment was made to get clean drinking water to the students and teachers.
 First the teachers and some men from the village went to the forest and cut some lumber to build the water tower.
 Stainless steel water tanks were installed at the top of the tower to collect the water that would be pumped up from the well.
 Of course, there’s no electricity so solar panels and batteries had to be transported from Phnom Penh and installed.
 Then the filters were installed between the upper and lower tanks.